adahera222/BrainStrain/README.md

-#Brain Strain
+#__Brain Strain__

 ##About
-Multiplatform puzzle game with cubes and numbers.
-It is made in Unity.
+Brain Strain is 3D multiplatform puzzle game with cubes and numbers made in Unity.

+##Rules
+1. Break apart the object into sets of blocks connected by their faces(sides)
+2. Each set must include the number of blocks shown on the numbered blocks
+3. Each set must have exacly one block with a diggit on it

 ##TODO
 - Add sounds